testfairy/docs/docs/051_Platforms/62_Nativescript.md

 ### Where to go from here?

-* Follow the project on [GitHub](https://github.com/testfairy/nativescript-testfairy) for updates, reporting bugs, or contributing to the project!
+* Follow the project on [GitHub](https://github.com/testfairy/nativescript-testfairy) for updates, bug reports, or to contribute to the project!